qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/wms.rst

 The above request should output the following image:

-.. only:: html

 **Figure: simple GetMap request to QGIS Server**

 .. figure:: /static/training_manual/qgis_server/getmap_simple_request.jpg
    :align: center

-   A simple GetMap WMS request for QGIS Server
+   Qgis Server response after a simple GetMap request

 |moderate| |TY| Change the Image and Layers parameters
 -------------------------------------------------------------------------------

-* Based on the request above, let's replace the ``countries`` layer with another.
+Based on the request above, let's replace the ``countries`` layer with another.

-* In order to see what other layers are available you could open up the :file:`world.qgs` project in QGIS and look at its contents.
+In order to see what other layers are available you could open up the :file:`world.qgs` project in QGIS and look at its contents.
 Keep in mind though that the WMS clients don't have access to the QGIS project, they just look at the capabilities document contents.

 Also, there's a configuration option so that some of the layers existing in the QGIS project are ignored by QGIS when serving the WMS service.

-* So, you could look at the layer list when you point QGIS Desktop to the ``GetCapabilities`` URL or you could try yourself finding other layer names in the ``GetCapabilities`` XML response.
+So, you could look at the layer list when you point QGIS Desktop to the ``GetCapabilities`` URL or you could try yourself finding other layer names in the ``GetCapabilities`` XML response.

-* One of the layer names that you could find and works is ``countries_shapeburst``.
+One of the layer names that you could find and works is ``countries_shapeburst``.
-  You may find others but keep in mind some may not be visible at such a small scall so you yould get a blank image as response.
+You may find others but keep in mind some may not be visible at such a small scale so you could get a blank image as response.

-* You can also play around with others parameters from above, like changing the returned image type to ``image/png``.
+You can also play around with others parameters from above, like changing the returned image type to ``image/png``.

 |moderate| |FA| Use Filter, Opacities and Filter parameters
 -------------------------------------------------------------------------------